 Think about the last game you played that was memorable for you.
 What about it appealed to you most?
 The levels?
 The story?
 The challenge?
 Gamers will notice when a game was designed with the players in mind, and when it wasn’t.
 For Game Designers, not only is the goal to create fun experiences, but they are always thinking on how to improve upon these aspects, even in their favorite games.

 It starts with an idea, written through a game design document.

 This document is where the game designer writes his ideas in an outlined format.
 This can include: levels, puzzles, quest lines, art, animation and characters.
 The contents in this document will vary each studio and its projects.

 The game designer manages the continuity of the game design document throughout each stage of development.
 The game designer works closely with the producer, who will consider what the proposed game’s needs are based on the budget.
-Alterations may be needed on the proposed game’s design document.
+Alterations may be made on the proposed game’s design document throughout the production phases, especially if any changes have been made to the budget.
 As the game designer, your main concern is the player’s experience in each developmental stage, no matter how many changes are applied to the approved game design document.

-For required technical skills, the two programs you’ll need to familiarize yourself with are Unreal Engine and Unity, which are both industry standard engines for game designers.
+For required technical skills, the two programs you'll need to familiarize yourself with are Unreal Engine and Unity, which are both industry standard engines for game designers.
 A game designer will also need to know a general amount of programming.
-The level of programming required for game designers may vary from studio to studio, but it won’t hurt knowing the basics of a language or two, such as C# or Python.
+The level of programming required for game designers may vary from studio to studio, but it won't hurt knowing the basics of multiple languages, such as C# or Python.

 Knowing how to effectively communicate with the programmers of your team provides a healthy backbone to the game, knowing that each department is on the same page.
 Additionally, a general understanding of computer animation (Maya, Zbrush) is also just as important to learn for the same reasons.